 What Is the Ex-Dividend Date?

-A good way to remember this: A company issues an announcement about an upcoming dividend.
-If you don't own a stock on the ex-dividend date, you won't be recorded on the dividend record date and, therefore, you won't receive the dividend on the dividend payment date.
+If you don't own a dividend-issuing stock on the ex-dividend date, you won't be recorded on the dividend record date, and you won't receive the dividend on the dividend payment date.

 What Happens on the Ex-Dividend Date?

-- If you buy a stock, mutual fund, or other financial security that has declared a dividend before the ex-dividend date, you, the new owner, are entitled to receive that upcoming dividend.
-That is because the books will be updated with your information prior to the record date so the company will know to send you the money.
+If you buy a stock, mutual fund, or other financial security that has declared a dividend before the ex-dividend date, you are entitled to receive that upcoming dividend.
+That is because the books will be updated with your information before the record date.
+As the new owner, the company will know to send you the money.

 This particular dividend announcement included three important dates:

 - The dividend payable date of June 9, 2020

 - The dividend record date of May 26, 2020

 - The ex-dividend date of May 22, 2020